cbates8/CompostMonitoringSystem/README.md

 and autonomize composting to the San Jose community.

 # Material List:
-  - Raspberry pi
+  - Raspberry Pi 4
   - micro sd
-  - type-c power cable
+  - USB type-c power cable
-  - usb
   - wires
+  - Temperature sensor (x3)
+  - Moisture sensor (x3)
   - MCP3008 chip
-  - LCD Screen
+  - Blues Wireless Notecard
+  - Pi Hat with an M.2 slot for the Notecard

 # Instructions:
   - Connect the pi according to the circuit diagram.